 Dylan Thomas Cotter is a proud transgender activist, artist, bestselling author, motivational speaker, influencer, bodybuilder and creative marketing strategist with the proven ability to lead innovative campaigns, creative direction and content partnerships for the world’s leading entertainment brands, pop culture icons, Fortune 500 companies, and startups.

-Dylan is originally from New Jersey, he moved to Los Angeles in 2002, successfully put himself through college and is a graduate of The Art Institute of California – Los Angeles.
+Dylan successfully put himself through college and is a graduate of The Art Institute of California – Los Angeles.
 After spending numerous years working in production as a Gaffer and Key Grip for various independent productions he went to work in retail studio expendables sales at Studio Depot in Hollywood, CA. He was then offered a full-time position at an independent record label where he would work for three and a half years where he would ultimately become self-taught in web design, graphic design, social media marketing, and search engine optimization.

 Throughout his years in production expendables and music Dylan held multiple part-time positions and worked on many side projects while concurrently working full-time.
 He worked part-time in public relations and event planning for a small art gallery in Santa Monica and has also designed multiple pieces of marketing collateral on a freelance basis for many independent productions, entertainers, and startups.